ppetrovtv/pine_script_docs/source/Structure_of_the_Script.rst

 -  :doc:`function declarations <Declaring_Functions>`
 -  :doc:`annotation function calls <Functions_vs_Annotation_Functions>`

-Long statements that don’t fit within in the width of the screen can be split to a few lines, further information about this can be found :doc:`here <Lines_Wrapping>`.
+Long statements that don't fit within in the width of the screen can be split to a few lines, further information about this can be found :doc:`here <Lines_Wrapping>`.